Small Business Development

 5. The qualifying owner(s) must own a minimum of 51% of the company; and have an investment in their company;

-6. The qualifying owner(s) cannot have a net worth that exceeds $2,047,000 (excluding the owner's business, primary residence, and retirement accounts);
+6. The qualifying owner(s) cannot have a net worth that exceeds the PNW cap as defined by 49 C.F.R. §23 and §26 (excluding the owner's business, primary residence, and retirement accounts);

 7. The qualifying owner(s) must have day-to-day control of operations and possess an expertise in their work specialty.